 Cliff Spiegelman, from Texas A&M, was awarded the 2007 Sacks Award "for outstanding cross-disciplinary contributions to the statistical sciences, chemometrics, forensics, transportation and environmetrics".

-In 2006, Adrian Raftery of the University of Washington received the Sacks Award for "outstanding contributions at the interface of the statistical sciences and the social, environmental and health sciences, as well as methodological research on Bayesian model selection and averaging."
+Adrian Raftery of the University of Washington received the Sacks Award in 2006 for "outstanding contributions at the interface of the statistical sciences and the social, environmental and health sciences, as well as methodological research on Bayesian model selection and averaging."

 C.F.
 Jeff Wu of the Georgia Institute of Technology was presented the award in 2005 for "outstanding statistical contributions to the design of experiments and quality improvement, and for bringing sound statistical ideas and applications to the engineering sciences."